chipbaber/pdfparse/README.md

 - Now we will execute our extract and count page functions in simple query together.
     ```
     select pdfPageCount(extractPage(file_content,3)) "Extracted Document Page" from documents where id = <add your document id>;
-    ex. from video
-    select pdfPageCount(extractPage(file_content,3)) "Extracted Document Page" from documents where id = 3;
     ```
     ![](assets/2025-04-29-14-47-01.png)